-Savings and loans (S&Ls) were originally started to help people who didn’t have a lot of money save to buy homes.
-These days most S&Ls offer services similar to banks.
+Savings and loans (S&Ls) were originally started to help people who didn’t have a lot of money saved buy homes.
+These days, most S&Ls offer services similar to banks.

-- Checking Accounts allow you to write checks to access your funds.
+Checking accounts allow you to write checks to access your funds.
 A checking account is convenient if you want to pay bills by mail or in person.
-It is usually cheaper than purchasing money orders to pay bills and is safer than carrying cash.
-You’ll find many options for free checking, but those accounts may require a minimum balance or charge service fees for certain types of transactions.
+It is usually cheaper than purchasing money orders to pay bills and can be safer than carrying cash.
+You’ll find many options for free checking, but those accounts may require a minimum balance or charge service fees for certain types of transactions like overdrafts.
 Always review the list of fees before choosing a checking account.

-- Savings Accounts often allow you to earn interest on the funds in your account.
-Maintaining a minimum balance in your savings account, if it is tied to your checking account, may help you meet minimum balance requirements for free checking.
+Savings accounts often allow you to earn interest on the funds in your account, and opening one can be a good step toward building wealth.
+Maintaining a minimum balance in your savings account, if it is tied to your checking account, may help you meet the minimum balance requirements for free checking.

-- Tip: Compare your bank’s checking account interest rate to an Internet bank high-yield checking account, which can even be linked to your own bank’s checking account!
+Tip: Compare your bank’s checking account interest rate to an online bank high-yield checking account, which can even be linked to your own bank’s checking account!

-- ATM or debit cards allow you to withdraw cash from any Automatic Teller Machine (ATM), though fees may apply when you use “foreign” ATMs, ones that don’t belong to your bank.
-Many ATM cards also carry the MasterCard or Visa logo, which means they can be used to make purchases virtually anywhere those cards are accepted.
+ATM or debit cards allow you to withdraw cash from any Automatic Teller Machine (ATM), though fees may apply when you use ATMs that don’t belong to your bank.
+Many ATM cards also carry the MasterCard or Visa logo, which means they can be used to make purchases virtually anywhere those credit cards are accepted.